SasaCetkovic/DLogger.Extensions.Logging/README.md

 }
 ```

+You can take a look at some example usages in the `TestAspNetApplication` project.

-### Database Requirements
+### Database Requirements for `SqlServerLogWriter`

-The logger currently requires the following table and stored procedure in the database:
+The `SqlServerLogWriter` requires the following table and stored procedure in the database:
 ```sql
 CREATE TABLE dbo.Logging
 (